machzqcq/elasticsearch_opensearch/README.md

   - Basics of server/client tech
 - **Machine Resources**: See below

-# WHY ELASTICSEARCH REFERENCES
-- The repo name contains `elasticsearch` because opensearch started as a fork of elasticsearch (> 7.x version) platform
-- As of today (November 2024), elasticsearch is one of the most used enterprise search platform in its segment - though my guess OS will take significant market share , especially as AI/ML gains more prominence
-- If you have ES experience / background, very high probability that you will be considered a top candidate for OS jobs and projects that involve `migration from elasticsearch to opensearch`

 # MOTIVATION FOR THE COURSE
 - There are many ES courses online and it is a pretty mature platform in startups, mid-level or enterprise contexts.
 - Just search for `List top 25 enterprise companies using elasticsearch` on google/perplexity (also search for `top 25 using OpenSearch`).
 In the search results, note that `Oracle` switched from ES > OS for their PeopleSoft's search capabilities